jatin69/srijan-2019/articles/darkweb.md

 Each system connected to an onion network identifies itself as a node.
 Messages are constantly encrypted and then sent through several such network nodes called onion routers.
 Thus, creating a circuit of nodes.
 Messages are put in cells and unwrapped at each onion router(node) with a symmetric key.
 Each onion router removes a layer of encryption with its symmetric key to reveal routing instructions and sends the message to the next router where this process is repeated.

 ### An analysis
-ZeroDayLab’s partner Intelliagg released a white paper on the dark web, where over a sample period, they monitored over 30,000 top-level sites or .onion (Hidden Services).
+ZeroDayLab’s partner Intelliagg released a white paper on the Dark Web, where over a sample period, they monitored over 30,000 top-level sites or .onion (Hidden Services).
 Key findings from the research include:

 >46% of the 30,000 hidden services analysed were active at the time of the assessment(the other 54% of sites could be attributed to C2 servers or other temporary uses such as onion shares, ricochet chat).